Hiring out your church premises

 Here is the link to this item: A28 - Rooms to let.pdf

 I've never had so many comments back after publishing an article as for this one.
 Here are extracts from a few.
-I tried to take all the points raised into the January 2014 and later revisions of the article.
+I have tried to take all the points raised into later revisions of the article.

 "On lettings forms Stewardship also have some letting form examples and resources for sale.
 On the business side there may also be implications for VAT threshold, and for rates.
 These are complex areas ... church buildings are rates free, but once you are trading then I understand they could be potentially liable for rates being applied proportionally?
 Re VAT all trading contributes to turnover to be checked against VAT threshold unless it's zero rated.
 Room hire per se is zero rated, but if chargeable services are added then they contribute to assessable turnover."